edsml-b7e20b2b/TicTacToe_minimax/test.md

 ## Overview

 This project offers a simulation environment for studying the emergence and behavior of magnetic skyrmions in a two-dimensional spin lattice.
 The simulation is based on a comprehensive implementation of various energy terms, including Zeeman energy, uniaxial anisotropy, exchange energy, and Dzyaloshinskii-Moriya energy.
-The Metropolis Monte Carlo algorithm is employed to minimize the system's energy and identify equilibrium states.
+The Metropolis Monte Carlo algorithm is employed to minimise the system's energy and identify equilibrium states.

 ## Table of Contents